How To Increase Your Overall Self-Esteem Or Self-Confidence

 A core problem for many socially awkward people is that they have poor self-esteem or self-confidence.
 That's often what initially spurs them to seek help.
 They feel their lack of confidence contributes to their social difficulties, not to mention they just want to feel better about themselves.

-The topic of self-esteem is complex and I can't go over everything about it, but this longer article will cover what I feel are the most important points for improving it.
-As you'll see, there's no one path to increasing it.
+The topic of self-esteem is complex and I can't go over everything about it, but this longer article will cover what I feel are some important points for improving it.
+As you'll see, there's no one path to making up go up.
 Rather there are many things you can do that will all add up.
 The suggestions are focused on increasing your core-self-esteem, not on quick fixes.
 I owe some of the ideas to the book The Six Pillars of Self-Esteem by Nathaniel Branden.
 I recommend checking it out.

 Some disclaimers about the task of building confidence